liusaydh/the-chores-bot/README.md

  1. Have built-in commands (preferably slash commands). <br>
  2. Be able to choose a certain number of random chores to be output. <br>
  3. Possibly have a combination of chores from multiple lists (a pre-set number). <br>
- 4. Make the output nicer, such as "In the kitchen, today you should:" and then have it be a list of chores. <br>
+ ~~4.
+Make the output nicer, such as "In the kitchen, today you should:" and then have it be a list of chores. ~~~DONE <br>
  5. Write a help instance. <br>
  ~~6.
 No duplicates.~~ DONE